SMART Goals & Objectives

 Setting goals is easy but achieving them isn't, so make sure they're SMART and you'll have a better chance of success.

-The mnemonics SMART and SMARTER are useful when setting project goals and objectives.
-Here are seven steps to help you set smarter goals for your projects.
+The concepts of SMART and SMARTER are useful when setting project goals and objectives.
+Here are seven steps to help you set smarter goals.

 Here are seven more of the common mistakes that most people make in their quest for improvement and achievement.

 SMART goals are those that are specific, measurable, achievable, relevant, and timely.
 SMART goals tend to give you a laser focus and keep you on track.